Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

 The Bird Table is populated automatically with all clocked birds for a

-secretaries also can add/change/delete birds in the table.
+Race secretaries also can add/change/delete birds in the table.
+You can

-option to use either the color and sex from the Bird Table or use the color
+the option to use either the color and sex from the Bird Table or use

-selecting a loft and then selecting from that loft’s Bird List all
+by selecting a loft and then selecting from that loft’s Bird List all

 Races must be added only by the race secretary of the highest level